BlockchainTokenAssociation/VerifiedToken-PoC/README.md

-# Verified Token
+# Verified Token PoC

 ## Purpose
-This is a private repo for drafting documentation, code examples, and the EIP specification prior to submission to Ethereum Foundation.
-A tidy public repo will be created at the time of publication.
+This is a Proof of Concept implementation of the Verified Token Framework, as such it reflects the early design thinking and concepts, much of which has evolved over the months following working with issuers, exchanges, lawyers, and regulators.

+You can find the most up-to-date information at https://verifiedtokenframework.com/.

 ### As Per ERC20:
 `totalSupply`